BerlinUnited/NaoTH/Utils/py/BallDetection/RegressionNetwork/README.md

 # Tensorflow for Balldetection
 The requirements are defined in requirements.txt.
 You can install them with pip with `pip install -r requirements.txt`.
 Conda users can use the `environment.yml`.
-To create a conda environment use `conda env export -n conda-env -f environment.yml`
+To create a conda environment use `conda env export -n conda-env -f environment.yml`.

+NOTE: make sure you have a compatible python interpreter for tensorflow-1.15; especially Arch users!

 ## Input data
 The 2019 dataset for balldetection can be automatically downloded from kaggle.
 See `generate_image_db.py`.
 The images are